-When using multiple layers, each predictor variable is weighted by its accuracy importance to generate a multilayer resistance surface.
+When using multiple environmental layers, each predictor variable is weighted by its accuracy importance to generate a multilayer resistance surface.

 Optimisation of surface resistance with ResistanceGA

 The ResistanceGA v4.1 package (Peterman 2018) optimizes landscape resistance surface using a genetic algorithm (R package GA v3.2; Scrucca, 2013).
 The genetic algorithm uses a unique combination of parameters to transform raster layer into a resistance surface seeking to maximize the relationship between pairwise landscape resistances (or least-cost distances) and pairwise genetic distances.
 Pairwise least-cost distances were calculated with the costDistance function as performed by Flores‐Manzanero et al., (2019) using the R package gdistance v1.3 (Van Etten 2017).
-All these processes were performed while allowing an exploration of resistance values up to 2,500 and using an eight-neighbour connection scheme. the objective function during optimization was AIC.
+All these processes were performed while allowing an exploration of resistance values up to 2,500 and using an eight-neighbour connection scheme.
+Following the authors guidelines, the objective function during optimization was AIC.
 It was determined from linear mixed-effects models fit with pairwise genetic distance (1 - DPS) as dependent variable and commute distance between individual pairs as predicator variable.
-The maximum-likelihood population effects (MPLE) parameterization (Clarke et al. 2002; Van Strien et al. 2012) implemented in the R package LME4 v1.1 (Bates et al. 2014) accounted for the non-independence among the pairwise genetic and ecological distances(Shirk et al. 2018).
+The maximum-likelihood population effects (MPLE) parameterization (Clarke et al. 2002; Van Strien et al. 2012) implemented in the R package LME4 v1.1 (Bates et al. 2014) accounted for the non-independence among the pairwise genetic and ecological distances.
+Additionally, MLPE models have been found to performed better than regression models in landscape genetic model selection (Shirk et al. 2018).
 The support of the optimized resistance surfaces was assessed using the AICc (Akaike information criteria corrected for small sample; Akaike, 1974).

-Iterative random forest optimization (IRF)
+Least-cost Transect Analysis (LCTA)

 As stated in the introduction, a machine learning method was published to generate resistance surface of Aedes aegypti in North America (Pless et al. 2021).
-This approach was also implemented in order to understand the connectivity of tsetse flies (Glossina pallidies) in Kenya (Bishop et al. 2021).
-The iterative random forest approach (IRF) has the potential to handle multiple variables.
+The least-cost Transect Analysis (LCTA) has the potential to handle multiple variables.
 Briefly, the mean across straight lines between population pairs is calculated for each environmental predicator and a measure of genetic distance (1 - DPS) is used as a response variable in a RF model.
 The genetic distance for each pixel is predicted resulting in a resistance surface.
 In each iteration, the mean least cost path values are calculated through the previous iteration’s connectivity surface (which is the inverse of the resulting resistance surface).
 The iteration displaying the lowest root-mean-square error is selected as the optimal iteration.
 A leave-one-out cross-validation (loocv) can also be implemented to improve the robustness of the RSME values.
+To account for spatial autocorrelation, a point kernel density surface was implemented as described in the original method (Pless et al. 2021).

+Species Distribution Model

+Resistance surfaces were also derived from Species distribution model (SDM).
+Habitat suitability model have been used to assess landscape connectivity (Wang et al. 2008).
+These modelling approach do not include a genetic component and are based on environmental characteristics of sample locations.
+The resultant habitat suitability map can be incorporated into least-cost path analyses.
+We included resistance surface generated using the package rmaxent v0.8.5 (Baumgartner et al. 2017).
+Habitat suitability values were generated for each pixel across the landscape, normalise between 0 and 1 and converted to resistance values (1 – suitability value following Spear et al. (2010)).

 Simulation